 If you truly believe that you can go without court, start looking for a lawyer.
 But note that if you fail to settle your issues in this way and your case goes to trial, you will have to look for another legal counselor.
 Same deal with your soon-to-be ex-spouse.

-Initially, you will have to discuss your goals with your lawyerprivately.
-For instance, if you want a specific amount of money to be paid in spousal support or child maintenance, then let your lawyer know about that before you make an appointment to meet another party and its attorney.
+Initially, you will have to discuss your goals with your lawyer privately.
+Therefore it becomes significant to choose a local lawyer, like if you live in Lexington then choose Lexington lawyer or if you are residing in Charleston WV then go with local Charleston WV lawyer.
+They know the local laws more deeply and it becomes easy to visit your lawyer for private conversation frequently.
+If you want a specific amount of money to be paid in spousal support or child maintenance, then let your lawyer know about that before you make an appointment to meet another party and its attorney.
 As soon as your couple knows your goals, you can proceed to four-way negotiations, during which you will be discussing your issues.
 Along with your attorneys-at-law, other experts may join your meetings, too.
 These may include:• therapists;• financial experts;• and coaches.

 Don’t hesitate to invite a mediator, especially if you and your spouse have trouble finding common ground.
 Reaching an understanding is half the battle, while a legal part of the process usually goes smoothly.
 Since you and your soon-to-be ex-partner have resolved your issues amicably, it means that you deal with an uncontested case that can be settledwithout a trial.